philliplab/MochModel4/test/MochModel4Tests.md

 Scenario(s): Base

 Plots of all the survival curves.
-The curves must be inspected manually
+The curves must be inspected manually.
+Only add those states that directly affect the scehduling og mortality, otherwise this plot will become to cluttered.

 [To Summary Table](#summary_tab_link)